YASH-MOHARIR/MojiMatch-Kiro/README.md

 **The Challenge:** Each card displays 8 emojis with random sizes (0.8x-2.5x) and rotations (0-360°), making the same emoji look completely different on each card.
 You must use pattern recognition skills to spot the one matching emoji before time runs out.
 Every correct match generates new cards with fresh challenges, while wrong clicks cost precious seconds and reset your combo multiplier.

 **The Goal:** Build the highest combo streak possible to maximize your score and earn time bonuses.
 The longer your combo, the more time you earn per match (4-13 seconds), creating a snowball effect where skilled players can extend their games significantly.
 Compete on multiple leaderboards (All-Time, Daily, Weekly) and unlock achievements as you master the game.

+**Built for Reddit:** MojiMatcher is a native Reddit app that runs directly in Reddit posts.
+Players see an eye-catching animated splash screen in their feed, click "Play Now" to launch the full-screen game, and compete with the Reddit community on daily challenges and leaderboards.
+All scores are automatically tied to Reddit usernames, creating a seamless social gaming experience.

 ### Core Features